lastproxy/DaleyMenard1993/README.md

 Illustrates the forecast variance evolution and the Kalman Filter divergence issue by comparing three assimilation experiments:

-1. A perfect model assimilation initialised with an imperfect initial condition
+1. A perfect model assimilation initialized with an imperfect initial condition
-2. A perfect model integration initialised with an imperfect initial condition (no assimilation)
+2. A perfect model integration initialized with an imperfect initial condition (no assimilation)
-3. An imperfect model assimilation initialised with an imperfect initial condition
+3. An imperfect model assimilation initialized with an imperfect initial condition

 As in `kalmanFilter.py`, statistics need to be provided.